gvwilson/sensibleadventures/nardica/nardica.md

 "Not really," Iffy lied.

-"Mm.
+"Course not.
 Here."
-Her aunt pulled a hard-boiled egg out of the pocket of her apron and tossed it up through the hatch.
+She pulled a hard-boiled egg out of the pocket of her apron and tossed it up through the hatch for Iffy to catch one-handed.
-Iffy snagged it one-handed.
-It was almost as big as her fist, and still warm.
+"And here, this too."
+A piece of perfectly-browned naan, still warm and slightly sticky with oil, appeared out of another pocket in Aunt Naggie's apron.

+"Thanks auntie,"
+Iffy said gratefully.
+"You already et?"

+"First thing,"
+Aunt Naggie said,
+lying in turn.
+She smiled up at her foster daughter, kneading the small of her back with one hand.
-"Once you're done with that,
-you'd best be on that winch cable he's after having tightened."
+"But once you're done with that, you'd best be on that winch cable he's after having tightened.
-She sighed,
-kneading the small of her back with one hand.
-"And he says the knock in the engine is back.
+And he says the knock in the engine is back.
-Best be having a look at that too before it starts to bother him."
+Best have a look at that too before it starts to bother him."

 "I know what that is,"
-Iffy said hurriedly.
+Iffy said around a mouthful of warm naan.
 "The reciprocating rod's bent again.
 Mister Mishra will straighten it out if I take it in before he gets busy.
 It won't cost anything,"
 she added hastily as her aunt opened her mouth to object.
 "Not if I do a couple of odd jobs for him."

-The corner of her aunt's mouth twitched with what might have turned into an actual smile once upon a time.
+Aunt Naggie nodded.
-"Well then, best get to it.
+"Well, best get to it then.
 And stop in at Sandhu's and see what they want for eggs," she added as Iffy straightened up.
 "Those were our last ones.
-I'll let your uncle know once he's..."
+I'll tell Jack you're off doing chores once he's..."
 She finished the sentence with a shrug.

 "Thanks auntie,"
 Iffy said gratefully.
-She closed the hatch and hurried aft as quietly as she could, praying that the sound of her boots on the deck wouldn't rouse her uncle.
+She closed the hatch and hurried aft as quietly as she could, praying that the sound of her boots on the deck wouldn't rouse her foster father.

 The ship's toolbox was tucked under a bench near the stern.
-She dragged it out onto the deck, then reached behind it to grab the bag that held *her* tools, the ones she had salvaged and mended or been given in return for doing odd jobs for people around the harbor who remembered her parents.
+She dragged it out onto the deck, then reached behind it to grab the bag that held *her* tools, the ones she had salvaged and mended or been given in return for doing odd jobs for people around the harbor.
 She pushed the toolbox back into place and slung her toolbag over her shoulder, tucking the bent reciprocating rod into it and snugging the drawstring tight.
-Three quick steps and a practiced leap took her over the railing onto the pier.
+Three quick steps and a one-handed vault took her over the railing onto the pier.
 As she raced toward shore,
 she felt the weight of life on the *Guinevere* lift from her shoulders.